Beauty, Destinations, France, Travel

 Bioderma Sensibio Lait

 I consider this my cold-weather version of the original Bioderma.
-The Crealine/Sensibio/Hydrabio Lait helps soothe my angry winter skin.
+The Crealine/Sensibio/Hydrabio Lait (depending on where you are in the world!) helps soothe my angry winter skin.
 Just a little bit dispensed on a cotton ball helps remove the day’s foundation without using potentially hard water.
 I don’t use this version for correcting misplaced makeup; the original version is better for that, in my opinion.

 Avène Eau Thermale